abemscac/pies-doc/docs/react/use-state-in-depth.md

 // highlight-end
 ```

-In the above example, `count` will still be correctly updated even though `increment()` is wrapped inside [`useCallback()`](./optimization-functions#usecallback) thanks to the use of an updater function.
+In the above example, `count` will still be correctly updated even though `increment()` is wrapped inside a [`useCallback()`](./optimization-functions#usecallback) without any dependencies thanks to the use of an updater function.
 This makes updater functions particularly useful when a function is being passed as a prop to memoized children.